yousefelassal/quote-cron/README.md

 > Laughter is not at all a bad beginning for a friendship, and it is far the best ending for one.

 > To accomplish great things, we must dream as well as act.

+> I believe that we are fundamentally the same and have the same basic potential.